Québec City Jean Lesage International Airport: History

-The airport charges an Airport Improvement Fee (AIF) to each passenger, it is amongst the highest in Canada at $35 per passenger.

 On 10 March 2016, Prime Minister Justin Trudeau and President Barack Obama announced the addition of the airport to the list of Canadian airports containing U.S. border preclearance facilities.
 In 2019, Trudeau and President Donald Trump also announced that the airport would obtain border preclearance.
 However, as of March 2024, preclearance is not yet available.

 On December 11, 2017, the first phase of YQB2018, the expansion project, was completed with the opening of the new international terminal.
-The new facility features more dedicated baggage carousels serving international flights, a new customs area, an expanded food court and restaurant area including Starbucks, Pidz, and Nourc, four new gates (34 to 37), an improved and larger loading area for cars and buses, and a larger capacity baggage area.
+Features included more dedicated baggage carousels serving international flights, a new customs area, an expanded food court and restaurant area, four new gates (34 to 37), an improved and larger loading area for cars and buses, and a larger capacity baggage area.

 The last expansion phase, which involved linking the domestic and international terminals, was completed in the summer of 2019.

+Facilities

+Quebec Jean-Lesage International Airport has two runways, 06/24 and 11/29, served by seven taxiways.
+Runway 06/24 is the main and longest runway measuring 9000' by 150'.
+The secondary runway 11/29 is 5700' by 150'.
+The airport has three aprons; Apron 1 and Apron 2 serve the main terminal and Apron 3 caters to general aviation with its varied FBOs, charter companies, flight schools and maintenance facilities.

+The main terminal has 17 gates numbered 20 to 37, 12 of which have a jet-bridge.
+CYQB is designated as an Airport of Entry by the Canadian Border Services Agency and has full customs services for international travellers.

+Two governmental entities are also based on the field, the Canadian Coast Guard has a helicopter base and Quebec's Service Aerien Gouvernemental which, in addition to specialized medevac aircraft, operates one of the largest Canadair water bomber fleet worldwide.

+Premier Aviation operates a 60,000 square-foot heavy maintenance facility on the northeast side of the airport servicing the ATRs, Embraer ERJ family and de Havilland Canada Dash 8 aircraft types from national and international customers such as Calm Air and United Express.

-Also added as part of the most recent expansion are 10 holes in the security fence placed at positions determined jointly by the airport authority and a local plane spotting group.
-These holes are sized to allow photographers to insert telephoto lenses and are specifically reserved for their use.
+Quebec Jean-Lesage International Airport also features 10 special holes in the security fence placed at positions strategically and jointly determined by the airport authority and a local plane spotting group that allow photographers and spotters to insert telephoto lenses and photograph airport activities.
+These holes are specifically reserved for this use and are situated all around the perimeter of the airport.
 In 2019, the American website Digital Photography Review called the airport "the number one spot for aviation photographers".

-Facilities